nirmitgoyal/DS_Algo_stuff/Notes/All notes.md

 -------------------------------------------------------------------------------------------------------------------------
-* LinkedList is doubly liked list
+* LinkedList is doubly liked list(DLL)

 Deque can be used as both doubly liked list and doubly ended queue. ```Deque<Integer> deque = new LinkedList<>();```

 It has functions like ```addFirst(3), addLast(3), peekFirst(), peekLast(), pollFirst(), pollLast(),``` in O(1), ```remove(object: 3)``` in O(n) - (both for LinkedList<>() and ArrayDeque<>());

-The diff b/w LinkedList based DQ and ArrayDeque is that Linked one uses LinkedList internally, while Array one uses Array
+1. The diff b/w LinkedList based DQ and ArrayDeque is that Linked one uses LinkedList internally, while Array one uses Array.

+2. If you want to keep track of each node in DLL, create your custom DLL, so that you can use map to store each node.
+(Apart from this usecase even, it's better to create custom DLL, otherwise you will have to remember methods lik: ```dll.listIterator().previous()```)

 -------------------------------------------------------------------------------------------------------------------------
 * total number of sub-arrays in an array: O(n^2) = O(n*n)